image-rs/image-webp/README.md

   task and would require a lot of work.
 If you are interested in helping with this, please get in touch!

-## No unsafe code
+## Unsafe code

-Both this crate and all of its dependencies avoid unsafe code:
+Both this crate and all of its dependencies currently contain no unsafe code.

+NOTE: This isn't a guarantee that unsafe code will never be added.
+It may prove necessary in the future to improve performance, but we will always strive to minimize the use of unsafe code and ensure that it is well-tested and documented.

 ```
 $ cargo geiger